 Federal policies beginning in the 19th century have sought to take all lands and resources from native nations.
 Many tribes lost most of their land and resources through wars and/or treaties which forced the movement of their tribe to a federal Indian reservation.
-Over several decades many reservations were gradually shrunk by federal actions, either by opening parcels for white settlement, terminating whole reservations, or imposing allotment policies which allotted individual tribal members and sold of the rest of the unallotted lands, considered surplus, to white settlers or American companies like the logging industry (Dawes Act 1887).
+Over several decades many reservations were gradually shrunk by federal actions, either by opening parcels for white settlement, terminating whole reservations, or imposing allotment policies which allotted individual tribal members and sold off the rest of the unallotted lands, considered surplus, to white settlers or American companies like the logging industry (Dawes Act 1887).
 In 20 years, the allotted tribal members would then prove up on their lands, gain a fee-simple title and were then allowed to sell the land.
 This resulted in the expropriation of thousands of acres from reservations as tribal people sought to survive, make money, and find work in a racialized culture which did not allow their integration.
-In another process, thousands of acres of former Indian allotments were sold in the 1910’s in a secondary process, where the federal authorities found that many allottee’s had died, and there was no allowance for inheritance in the law of former allotments by their descendants, and so the lands were sold and the proceeds were divvied up among the descendants (These are the Federal Heirship Investigations, there are a series of files in the National Archives under RG 75 documenting this process).
+In another process, thousands of acres of former Indian allotments were sold in the 1910’s in a secondary process, where the federal authorities found that many allottee’s had died, and there was no allowance for inheritance in the law of former allotments by their descendants, and so the lands were sold and the proceeds were divvied up among the descendants (These are the Federal Heirship Investigations, there are a series of files in the National Archives under Record Group (RG) 75 (Collections of the Bureau of Indian Affairs) documenting this process).

 In addition, after the reservations were occupied, Federal authorities worked to assimilate the tribes into American culture through a series of education programs focused on the children of the tribes.
 Their goals, through education, was to eliminate tribal culture, enforcing and encouraging the next generation of tribal people to stop being culturally Indian and so to eliminate tribes in a generation or two.
 The assumption here is that if descendants stopped being culturally Indian, they could no longer claim their legal Indian rights under their treaties, or would no long know how to maintain their rights if they were expatriated from the reservation and unaware of federal policies.
 This goal was never fully realized, and when tribes appeared to be surviving into the late 19th century, federal authorities changed their tactics by forcing children into boarding schools, far from the reservations, forcing further dissociation of younger generations from their tribes and reservations.